 Discussion on the likely underestimation of effect size.

+The modal number of host-symbiont phylogenetic permutations performed by authors in our data set was 999 permutations, which limits the lowest observable p value statistic to p ≤ 0.001.
+In practice, the number of permutations performed by authors is constrained by the computational time and resources required to perform large numbers of phylogenetic permutations, particularly for large phylogenies and older studies, when access to high speed computing facilities was more limited.
+In cases of incongruence, this limitation is not important, since determining exact likelihoods between for example 0.54-0.55 is trivial.
+However, a consequence of this limitation is that for highly congruent host-symbiont cophylogenies, and particularly those cases involving large numbers of taxa (where there is less chance of observing high congruence by chance alone), the true test statistic is often unknown.
+In such cases we had to adopt the upper limit of the reported p value, such that in the case of p ≤ 0.001, the adopted p value would be p = 0.001.
+Since the true likelihood of achieving the observed number of cospeciations by chance alone can be considerably lower than 0.001, particularly in cases of perfect host-symbiont congruence involving many taxa, our analyses thus represent a conservative measure of host-symbiont phylogenetic congruence, and should be considered the lower bound of congruence that exists for the considered studies.

-Further patterns
+Further patterns in our data

 Splitting host taxonomy by mode of symbiosis revealed that the observed higher phylogenetic congruence of host-symbiont cophylogenies involving a microbial host is driven primarily by greater congruence between microbial hosts and mutualist symbionts (Fig. 3d).
 Congruence is also relatively high for invertebrate hosts that harbour a mutualistic symbiont, while congruence appears to be lowest for plant hosts that harbour a parasitic symbiont (Fig. 3d).
 Splitting symbiont taxonomy by mode of symbiosis revealed much less variation, except for higher congruence exhibited by cophylogenies involving a plant symbiont (which are relatively rare), and the finding that cophylogenies involving a microbial mutualist symbiont are slightly more congruent than the remaining categories (Fig. 3e).